eye health

 • Include eye health screening as part of all health assessment and GPMP templates

-• Using clinical software or data extraction tools to identify patients with risk factors for eye disease and setting a reminder to ask them, “When was your last eye check?”.
+• Using clinical software or data extraction tools to identify patients with risk factors for eye disease and setting a reminder to ask them, “When was your last eye check?”

 Resources

-Last Update: May 23rd, 2024
+Last Update: September 26th, 2024